Rumpsville: Magazine

-In the April 24, 1961, Sport Illustrated cover story, “The Cult From Rumpsville,” the term "Rumpsville" is used by Le Roi Smith, editor of Hot Rod magazine, and is quoted "It's where hot rodders could go and all the people would know about mechanical things.
+In the April 24, 1961, Sport Illustrated cover story, “,” the term "Rumpsville" is used by Le Roi Smith, editor of Hot Rod magazine, and is quoted "It's where hot rodders could go and all the people would know about mechanical things.
 Hot rod heaven, that's Rumpsville.
 When you hop up an engine, it makes a noise like 'rump, rump!'
 That's where it comes from, man, like from Wildsville."

 Other publications

 A reference to Rumpsville can be found in the book Rat Fink: The Art of Ed "Big Daddy" Roth (Last Gasp Publishing, 2003) ISBN 0-86719-545-2, by Douglas Nason, Greg Escalante, and Doug Harvey.
 The foreword, written by C.R.
 Stecyk III and Ren Messer, is titled "Road to Rumpsville".

 Webzine

 Rumpsville the web site, first launched in 1995 is considered the first hot rod-related website.
 The website is a collection of interviews and short articles about Art Himsl, Ed Roth, George Barris, Kenny Howard, Norm Grabowski, and Tom Kelly.
 The web site pays homage to Pete Millar, the originator of the term, by giving him the honor of being proclaimed the Mayor of Rumpsville.